 3. The Wanted 18 (2014; Palestinian-Canadian)

-One would have associated a film about cow and politics to have emerged out of India.
-But this unusual documentary ‘mooovie’ which features interviews, archival footage, cartoon drawings, re-enactments and claymation is about Palestine, Israel and the first Intifada, in a self-confessed cross between Animal Farm and Waltz with Bashir.
+This unusual documentary ‘mooovie’ which features interviews, archival footage, cartoon drawings, re-enactments and claymation is about Palestine, Israel and the first Intifada, in a self-confessed cross between Animal Farm and Waltz with Bashir.
 In 1987, the Palestinian town of Beit Sahour, in support of the uprising against Israeli occupation of the West Bank and Gaza strip, launches a non-violent, civil disobedient resistance to Israel, through the formation of various neighbourhood committees that propose and implement strategies for Palestinian economic self-sufficiency, in aid of its eventual political independence.
 One such policy is that of buying eighteen cows, hitherto exotic to the area, from a sympathetic kibbutznik, in order to produce milk and begin a small dairy farm.
 The cows bring a wave of exultant hope and dreams of liberation to the tightly-knit Palestinian community, which finds ingenious ways to revolt and defy the Israeli powers that want to keep them subjugated and dependent, here through the import of milk.

 The Israeli military governor, earlier dismissive of the small matter of a handful of cows, quickly grows paranoid about “Intifada milk” and declares that the presence of the cows is “dangerous for the security of the state of Israel”.
 What follows is an equally hilarious and heartbreaking journey of the ‘wanted’ cows being hidden, transferred, searched for by helicopters and sought out in caves, as the fate of a whole community hangs in the balance even as state leaders meet and agreements are signed.
 Watch out for the four main cow protagonists who have names of their own and distinct personalities and political opinions.
 We see a part of the narrative through their wide-eyed bovine wonder at the long and tiresome journeys they undertake, their adventures and misadventures (“We’re dead meat!”) and the dreams and nightmares they inspire.